hraberg/shen.clj/README.markdown

 ### Known Issues

 * shen-tuples created with @p prints as empty string (or list).
 They are absvectors, which are Java arrays.
-* cons of two atoms prints differently from CLisp Shen: [a b] vs [a | b], and might also behave differently.
 * defmacro registers the macro, but it doesn't get defined when evaluating the null package form.